methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-02-28-virtualized-internet-firewall-with-ha-and-drs.md

 ---
   title: Virtualized Internet Firewall With HA and DRS
   date: 2013-02-28 11:54:05
-excerpt: "I wanted to throw this together real quick and explain how to accomplish running a virtualized firewall (PFSense, Astaro, etc.).
-The goal to accomplish..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I wanted to throw this together real quick and explain how to accomplish running a virtualized firewall (PFSense, Astaro, etc.).
 The goal to